paperless-ngx/paperless-ngx/docs/consumption.rst

 To push your document to *Paperless*, send an HTTP POST to the server with the following name/value pairs:

-* ``sender``: The name of the document's sender.
+* ``correspondent``: The name of the document's correspondent.
 Note that there are restrictions on what characters you can use here.
 Specifically, alphanumeric characters, `-`, `,`, `.`, and `'` are ok, everything else it out.
 You also can't use the sequence ` - ` (space, dash, space).
 * ``title``: The title of the document.
-The rules for characters is the same here as the sender.
+The rules for characters is the same here as the correspondent.
-* ``signature``: For security reasons, we have the sender send a signature using a "shared secret" method to make sure that random strangers don't start uploading stuff to your server.
+* ``signature``: For security reasons, we have the correspondent send a signature using a "shared secret" method to make sure that random strangers don't start uploading stuff to your server.
 The means of generating this signature is defined below.

 Specify ``enctype="multipart/form-data"``, and then POST your file with:::